Hanzallah/covid-unit-testing/README.md

 # Unit Testing

---> The project consists of the covid-unit-api folder<br />
+--> The project consists of the covid-unit-api and web folders<br />

 ## Requirements for covid-unit-api:
 --> `cd covid-unit-api` then follow the instructions below<br />